 Hello friends and neighbors,

-Read on for this month’s news…
+Read on for further news…

 Hearing Health Tip

 ‘Tis the season for going out to eat with friends and family.
 However, finding a quiet restaurant can be a challenge at this time of the year.